 The pseudonym in certificates in which it is allowed is calculated in such a way that the real certificate holder is unmistakably identified.

-3.1.4 Rules for interpreting various name forms
+3.1.3 Rules used to interpret several name formats

 Camerfirma complies with the ISO/IEC 9594 X.500 standard.